alb-i986/django-freeradmin/README.md

 ### Manual way

+First of all, you need to configure Django by copying `djfreeradmin/settings.py.template` to `djfreeradmin/settings.py` (which is unversioned), and by customizing it with your own values.
+In the DB settings, please make sure to configure the same DB that Freeradius is querying.
+Also, you need to fill in the [SECRET_KEY](https://docs.djangoproject.com/en/1.5/ref/settings/#secret-key).

 1. `pip install -r requirements.txt`
 2. `./manage.py syncdb` (which installs a fixture and custom SQL scripts)
 3. `./manage.py runserver`
 4. open your browser and go to http://localhost:8000/
 5. Login as 'admin', password 'admin'

+For more details, please have a look at the [setup script for Vagrant](https://github.com/alb-i986/django-freeradmin/blob/master/setup.sh).

 The fixture at step 2 installs:
 - a super user 'admin', whose password is 'admin'